Arnhem Space Centre: Background

-The project was announced in 2019.
+The project took six years to develop, and the small team worked from Canberra to obtain a lease, sign the NASA contract and design the site.
+It was announced publicly in 2019.

 Description

 The spaceport is located near Nhulunbuy, a township on the Gove Peninsula in north-east Arnhem Land, in the Northern Territory.
 The ASC is owned and operated by Equatorial Launch Australia (ELA), which has its head office in Adelaide, South Australia.

 Arnhem Space Centre is equipped to launch both sub-orbital flights and small orbital flights.
 The site's location, only 12 degrees south of the equator, is preferable for orbital rockets launching east, as extra speed is provided due to the spin of Earth.
 It is the first commercial spaceport in Australia, and as of July 2022 the only one.
+Scott Wallis, the founder, was a flight test navigator with the Royal Australian Airforce and had experience developing spaceports.
+His understanding of sub orbital rocketry led him to believe that substantial fuel can be saved by launching from as close to the equator as possible.